OpenNBS/NoteBlockWorld/web/public/terms.md

 Some assets displayed on the website are © Microsoft Studios.
 For Microsoft’s policies on using these assets, please refer to the [Minecraft Asset Usage Guidelines](https://www.minecraft.net/en-us/usage-guidelines). **NOTE BLOCK WORLD AND OPENNBS ARE NOT AFFILIATED WITH, OR APPROVED BY MOJANG OR MICROSOFT.**

-Unless otherwise specified, all other content belongs to OpenNBS and may not be distributed, copied, or reproduced without our consent.
+Unless otherwise specified, all other content belongs to OpenNBS and may not be distributed, copied, or reproduced without our permission.

 ### 5. License & Usage Rights

-By submitting content to the website, you grant Note Block World a permanent, irrevocable, worldwide license to share, distribute, transfer, store, create derivative works of, and display the content and any metadata attached to it.
+By submitting content to the website, you grant Note Block World a permanent, irrevocable, worldwide, non-exclusive license to share, distribute, transfer, store, create derivative works of, and display the content and any metadata attached to it.
 This is necessary for us to distribute your song, generate thumbnails, and ensure the website’s proper functionality.
 Your content may also be displayed on OpenNBS’s social media pages and other related websites for promotional purposes.

-When uploading a song, you may choose to license it under a [Creative Commons Attribution-Sharealike](https://creativecommons.org/licenses/by-sa/4.0/deed) license, allowing anyone to share and adapt your song, provided they give you attribution and retain the same license as the original content.
-For more information, visit the [Creative Commons website](https://creativecommons.org/share-your-work/cclicenses/).
-Once a work is released under a Creative Commons license, you cannot change the license for the material already distributed.
+We believe open licenses, such as the licenses provided by [Creative Commons](https://creativecommons.org/), are a powerful way of fostering creativity.
+That's why, when uploading a song, you may choose to license it under a [Creative Commons Attribution-Sharealike](https://creativecommons.org/licenses/by-sa/4.0/deed) license.
+This will allow anyone to share and adapt your song, provided they give you attribution and retain the same license as the original content.
+For more information, visit the [Creative Commons](https://creativecommons.org/share-your-work/cclicenses/) website.
+Keep in mind that, once a work is released under a Creative Commons license, you are unable to revoke the license for material already distributed under that license.

-Note Block World will **never** claim ownership of your content.
+We will **never** claim ownership of your content!
 You remain the sole owner of your creations and retain all rights not explicitly granted in these Terms.

 ### 6. Warranty

 Your use of the website comes with no warranty.
 We cannot ensure uninterrupted functionality or stability of the website, although we will do our best to fix issues promptly.
-We are not liable for technical issues, data loss, or any other damages that may arise from using the website, nor for the website behaving differently than expected.
+We are not liable for technical issues, data loss, or any other damages that may arise from using the website, nor for it behaving differently than you expect.

 We cannot be held responsible in case of data loss, so the website should not be used for permanent, long-term storage of your content.
-We recommend you keep regular backups of the creations you submit to the website to prevent data loss.
+We recommend you keep regular backups of the creations you submit to the website.

 Promotional materials may mention features planned for future updates but not currently available.
 There is not necessarily a commitment in releasing these features at any specific time in the future.